evanx/lula-hub/README.md

 redis-cli XADD lula-hub:out:${clientId}:x MAXLEN 1000 * topic 'test' payload '{ "type": "hello-client" }'
 ```

-The Lula project achieves this by sync'ing such Redis streams reliably via authenticated HTTPS:
+The Lula project achieves this by sync'ing such Redis streams reliably via WebSockets:

 - `lula-hub` and `lula-auth` deployed to the cloud
 - `lula-client` deployed to remote devices

-Although these repos are tiny and simple, they leverage Redis for exactly-once delivery - voila! :)
+Although these repos are tiny and simple, they leverage Redis for exactly-once delivery, consumer groups etc.

 ### Consumer groups